Skip to content

 DIBCAC — Defense Industrial Base Cybersecurity Assessment Center.
 The government body within DCMA that conducts Level 3 assessments and has authority over Level 2 assessment oversight.

 Enduring Exception — A permanent situation where full compliance with a CMMC requirement isn’t feasible.
-Examples from 32 CFR § 170.4: systems replicating fielded configurations, medical devices, test equipment, OT, IoT, GFE.
+Examples from 32 CFR § 170.4: systems required to replicate fielded configurations, medical devices, test equipment, OT, and IoT.
 Documented in the SSP with mitigations.
 Assessed as MET.
 No remediation plan required.
+Note: this is distinct from but often overlaps with Specialized Asset categories — a Specialized Asset may qualify for an Enduring Exception if remediation genuinely isn’t feasible, but the two terms are not interchangeable.

 ESP (External Service Provider) — External people, technology, or facilities that the OSA uses, including CSPs, MSPs, MSSPs, and cybersecurity-as-a-service providers.
 In scope when CUI or Security Protection Data resides on their systems.